Aditya239233/Draw-It/README.md

 3. Click the START button to visualize how the drawing is recreated with fourier transform

-Note: If the left click is clicked after the drawing is complete, the cache is cleared and you'll have to start from the beginning.
+**Note:** If the left click is clicked after the user drawing is complete, the cache is cleared and you'll have to start from the beginning.

 Here's an example of the a hat.

 ![Hat](./assets/hat.gif)